No fingerprints, DNA sample or leads from cocaine found at the White House, the Secret Service says

 The complex was briefly evacuated as a precaution when the white powder was found.
 The fire department was called in to test the substance on the spot to determine whether it was hazardous, and the initial test came back negative for a biohazard but positive for cocaine.

-The Secret Service is responsible for securing the White House and is leading the investigation.
 The bag was sent for a secondary, more sensitive lab analysis.
 Homeland Security’s National Biodefense Analysis and Countermeasures Center analyzed the item for any biothreats.
-Tests conducted at the facility came back negative and gave formal confirmation that the substance was not a biological threat.
+Tests conducted at the facility came back negative.

-The lobby is also open to staff-led tours of the West Wing, which are scheduled for nonworking hours on the weekends and evenings.
-Those tours are invitation-only and led by White House staff for friends, family and other guests.
-Most staffers who work in the complex can request an evening or weekend tour slot, but there is often a long wait list.
-There were tours on the day, a Sunday, the drugs were found, as well as on the two preceding days.

 The cocaine and packaging underwent further forensics testing, including advanced fingerprint and DNA work at the FBI’s crime laboratory, according to the summary.
 The FBI also did chemical testing.